MatrixAI/js-tree-order-index/README.md

 Now we should be able to add back some of the other functions.

 We still need to figure out cursor manipulation.

+---

+In trying to implement insert child.
+We met a problem.
+We realised there was an assumption that any block we are attempting to insert into (which is led to it by the cursor we are using), will have at least 2 spaces in it.
+This meant we needed to change how our insertion functions worked in that it would always leave 2 spaces there.

+However both insert pair and insert singular did not guarantee this.
+The insert pair had to be changed from checking if there was greater than 2 spaces, to checking if there was greater than 3 spaces, which mean there was at least 4 spaces.
+Then with 4 spaces, inserting a pair would always leave 2 spaces left.
+Anything less would involve a split to have at least 2 spaces left.

+For insertion of singular, we had to change that to check greater than 2, as in check there were at least 3 spaces.
+If there was, inserting a singular would leave 2 spaces there as well.

+However this resulted in other errors.
+It turns out caret and caretPair is using the length for bounding the position, which menas the returned position is not actually the position at which something was caretted.
+Instead we use count, and this ensures that the returned position is the actual index at which something was caretted.